ItsCEED/Imaginepy/README.md

 4. `source env/bin/activate`
 5. `python setup.py install`

-As seen in Step 5, running the `pyimagine` executable is somewhat different to a normal PIP installation.
+As seen in Step 5, running the `imaginepy` executable is somewhat different to a normal PIP installation.
 See [Venv's Docs] on various ways of making calls under the virtual-environment.

 [Python]: https://python.org